Baptism and the Early Church

 Infant Baptism Became Important Centuries After Christ, But Was Disputed

 Infant baptism probably did not become widely practiced until the third or fourth centuries (and not universally done in the Roman/Orthodox faiths until even later).
-Once infant baptism became the norm, throughout history, those associated with the Church of God have opposed it.
+If infant baptism existed from the beginning, then there would have not been various controversies.
+And once infant baptism became the norm, throughout history, those associated with the Church of God have opposed it.

 In his book titled God's Church Through the Ages, John Ogywn (a COG leader) makes the following comments: